HERC database of mapping studies

 - Those seeking to identify the estimation models and sample sizes currently used in mapping studies and identify new developments for further research.

-If you use this database to identify mapping studies for your paper or HTA submission, please cite it as follows: Dakin, H, 2013.
-Review of studies mapping from quality of life or clinical measures to EQ-5D: an online database.
+If you use this database to identify mapping studies for your paper or HTA submission, please cite it as follows: Dakin, H, Abel, L, Burns, R, Yang, Y. 2018.
+Review and critical appraisal of studies mapping from quality of life or clinical measures to EQ-5D: an online database and application of the MAPS statement.
 Health and Quality of Life Outcomes.
-11:151.
-HERC database of mapping studies, Version 5.0 (Last updated: 16th May 2016).
-Available at: http://www.herc.ox.ac.uk/downloads/herc-database-of-mapping-studies.
+16:31.

-Medline, Centre for Reviews and Dissemination (CRD, www.crd.york.ac.uk/crdweb), the Health Economists’ Study Group website (www.hesg.org.uk) and The EuroQoL Reference Search (www.euroqol.org) were searched in July 2013.
-Searches of HESG and Medline were updated in June 2014, while searches of Medline were updated in July 2015.
-Searches of Medline, CRD and HESG were updated in April 2016 and supplemented by a search of ScHARRHUD (www.scharrhud.org).
+We searched Medline (via Pubmed), EuroQoL Reference Search (www.euroqol.org), ScHARRHUD (http://www.scharrhud.org), CRD (www.crd.york.ac.uk/crdweb) database and the HESG website (www.hesg.org.uk).
+The original searches conducted in December 2012 were updated five times between July 2013 and January 2017.
 Studies were included in the database if they conducted statistical mapping to predict EQ-5D utilities or responses from any source instrument and reported the estimated algorithms in sufficient detail to allow other researchers to use them to predict EQ-5D in other studies.
 Although only studies that map to EQ-5D are included in the review, mapping algorithms to other preference based measures that are reported in the same publication as algorithms mapping to EQ-5D are also presented.
 Please see the paper for more details.

 Errors or omission